-Office supplies CVS and Divisions: Office supplies (i.e., toner, paper, pencils, pens), computers and new monitors are necessary for conducting and processing MCSAP related activities.
-Printers are necessary for the MRE officers to provide a copy of a completed inspection to drivers/carriers.
+Office supplies CVS, NESAP, and Divisions: Office supplies (i.e., toner, paper, pencils, pens), computers, and new monitors are necessary for conducting and processing MCSAP related activities.
+Printers are necessary for MRE officers and MCS Is when completing on and off-highway inspections.
+At the conclusion of an inspection, the findings, recommendations, and direction for compliance, must be printed out so the affected carrier can sign those reports, attesting to their receipt of said findings, recommendations, and direction.
 Computers and monitors are necessary for conducting and processing MCSAP related activities.
+The increased cost in the office supplies are to cover the cost of 260 new printers, toner/printer drums, scanners, and electronic signature pads for the MCS Is.
+In addition, NESAP supplies were combined with the CVS supplies line item and are no longer separated.

 Office supplies SafetyNet Unit: Office supplies (i.e., toner, paper, pencils, pens) are necessary for the SafetyNet Unit to conduct and process MCSAP related reports.
-Replacement computers, monitors and software are necessary within the SafetyNet Unit for daily work and for uploading required reports from FMCSA.
+Replacement computers, monitors, and software are necessary within the SafetyNet Unit for daily work and for uploading required reports from the FMCSA.

-Training supplies/other equipment: Training supplies and other equipment (i.e., projectors, canopies, pencils, paper) are necessary for CIEP and MCIEP presentations and events.
+Training supplies/other equipment: Training supplies and other equipment (i.e., computers, projectors, monitors, canopies, pencils, paper) are necessary for CIEP and MCIEP presentations and events.
+Monitors/projectors are used run slide show presentations.
+Generators are used to run monitors/projectors for slide show when electricity is not available.
+In addition, pop-up speed bumps will assist officers when setting up inspection lanes.